 Cardiac failure is the principal cause of sudden death in babies with Trisomy 18.

 The child may also require supportive treatment like physiotherapy and occupational therapy.
 Problems with the neurological system and muscle tone severely affect the child’s motor skills.
 The doctors suggest supportive-treatment to improve their daily life.

 While physiotherapy helps with the movement and function of the body, occupational therapy helps in improving the ability to do everyday tasks.

-A baby born with Edwards syndrome will have many physical abnormalities that require constant care from a committed primary care practitioner as doctors and parents work together to treat various medical issues.
+A baby born with this syndrome will have many physical abnormalities that require constant care from a committed primary care practitioner as doctors and parents work together to treat various medical issues.

 Preparation and emotional support are also vital for the carers and providers of the baby.
 They also need to keep fit and healthy and keep taking short breaks in between for their overall well-being.

-However, despite a dim prognosis, the world has seen a few miraculous examples where people have survived the odds of Edwards’ syndrome.
+However, despite a dim prognosis, the world has seen a few miraculous examples where an Edwards’ syndrome baby has lived a healthy life.

 The oldest living person with this syndrome is Megan Hayes, who celebrated her 40th birthday in 2020.
 Like other children, even she was given just a few days to live after birth.
 Her story of how love, care and hope can change things, is truly an inspiring one.

 – Dr. Pragnya Rao, General Physician